 The Internet has rapidly expanded options for delivering quality coursework to distance learners around the world.
 New technologies provide educational opportunities not previously available worldwide.
-Utilizing the Internet since 2002, CUGN has enrolled more than 200,000 students through our companion website, ChristianCourses.com.
+Utilizing the Internet, CUGN has, since 2002, enrolled more than 250,000 students through our companion website ChristianCourses.com.